Peng-Rao/SE4HPC_notes/SE4HPC-notes.typ

   - Component 2 has $99%$ (2-nines) of Availability and 3.65 days/year of downtime.
   Despite the previous example, the combined availability is $99.99%$ (4-nines) with 52 minutes/year of downtime.
 ]

+=== Tactics for Availability
+As we explained in the past pages, Availability is crucial, but it's also fundamental to use intelligent tactics to improve the quality of the attributes.

+#definition("Tactics")[
+  The *Tactics* are design decisions that influence the control of one or more quality attributes.
+]

+Some well-known tactics are:

+==== Replication approaches
+The *Replication* is very simple to manage in the case of stateless components.
+The approaches are different:
++ *Hot spare*: One component leads, and another is always ready to take over.
+In the following example, C1 leads, C2 is always ready to take over. #figure( image("figures/hot-spare.jpg", width: 50%),
+  )
++ *Warm spare*: One component leads and periodically updates another component.
+If the primary component fails, the second component takes time to update itself fully.
+C1 is leading and periodically updating C2.
+If C1 fails, some time might be needed to fully update C2. #figure( image("figures/warm-spare.jpg", width: 50%),
+  )
++ *Cold spare*: A second component is dormant, started, and updated only if required.
+In the following example, C2 is dormant, started, and updated only if required. #figure( image("figures/cold-spare.jpg", width: 50%),
+  )
++ *Triple modular redundancy*: Three components are always active, and the result is the one produced by the majority.
+This is good when reliability is also important.
+In the following example, C1, C2, and C3 are all active.
+The result is the one produced by the majority. #figure( image("figures/triple-redundancy.jpg", width: 50%), )

+==== Forward error recovery
+*Forward Error Recovery* is a *tactic* in which a recovery mechanism moves the failed component to a degraded state.
+In a degraded state, a component continues to be available even if it is not fully functional.
+Here is an example:

+#figure(image("figures/forward-error-recovery.jpg", width: 70%))

+==== Circuit breaker
+The *Circuit Breaker (CB)* tactic is a client-side resiliency pattern.
+The CB acts as a proxy for a remote component:
++ A component is called;
++ The CB monitors the call.
+But note that there should be possible failures:
+- CB receives an error;
+- The call takes "too long" (CB kills the call).
+If there are too many failures, the circuit breaker inhibits future calls by moving to the open state.

+#figure(image("figures/circuit-breaker.jpg", width: 70%))